localstack/docs/content/en/references/podman.md

 podman machine set --rootful
 {{< / command >}}

 For the Docker Compose setup, use the following configuration.
-In rootless mode, exclude the HTTPS gateway port by commenting it out, since it cannot bind to privileged ports under 1024:
+When running in rootless mode, ensure to comment out the HTTPS gateway port, as it is unable to bind to privileged ports below 1024.

 ```yaml
 version: "3.8"